3.11 Center for Evaluation

 The Center for Evaluation oversees all student, course, and program evaluation in the Program in Medical Education.
 Oversight falls into four major areas:

 The Center provides guidance and expertise to faculty who wish to develop examinations and integrative exercises to assess student performance in courses and clerkships (See Sections 1.04 and 2.03 for more information on student assessment in the MD program).
 The Center also oversees two centrally administered Objective Structured Clinical Exams (OSCEs).
-The first OSCEs occur in Year II in Patient-Doctor II and HST Introduction to Clinical Medicine OSCEs and the 4th-Year Comprehensive Exam at the end of Year III.
+The first OSCEs occur in Year II in Patient-Doctor II and HST Introduction to Clinical Medicine OSCEs in Year II, and the 4th-Year Comprehensive Exam at the end of Year III.
 Passing the latter is a graduation requirement for all HMS students.
 Students in the Pathways curriculum will complete OSCEs for the Practice of Medicine course during the Professional Development Weeks that occur during the preclerkship component of the Pathways curriculum.

 Student evaluation of educational experiences